Meet a Changemaker

 Connecting Classrooms Through Culture and Collaboration

-Meet a Changemaker is a virtual program that connects classrooms across the country or around the world with youth changemakers from countries including Bangladesh, Cameroon, Suriname, the U.S. and other iEARN partners.
-These inspiring young leaders share with the students how they are addressing real-world issues such as environmental conservation, access to quality education, inequalities, good health and well-being and water safety.
+Meet a Changemaker is a virtual program that connects classrooms across the country or around the world with youth changemakers from countries including Bangladesh, Cameroon, Mali, Pakistan, Suriname, the U.S. and other iEARN partners.
+These inspiring young leaders share with the students how they are addressing real-world issues such as environmental conservation, access to quality education, good health and well-being and youth empowerment.
 Students gain real-world inspiration and global awareness by engaging directly with youth changemakers, fostering empathy and empowering them to take action in their own communities.

 Participating teachers receive: